Roy Lee Adams Sr. -- Belle Glade, Fla.

-Mr. Adams was the son of the late Burley and Connie Adams of Elloree.
+Mr. Adams was the son of the late Burley and Corine Adams of Elloree.

 Post a comment as